 International applicants are required to submit a copy of qualifying results from an acceptable English proficiency test as part of their application for admission.
 Official scores need to be reported before the first academic semester.

-Students who do not meet the requirements for direct admission may be eligible to apply for admission via an undergraduate or graduate pathway program or may be eligible for conditional admission via our ELS language center.
+Students who do not meet the requirements for direct admission may be eligible for admission via an undergraduate or graduate pathway program.
 See our pathways programs for more information.

 Exemptions at Time of Application for Admission